GeorgeHolman/GeorgeHolman.github.io/_posts/2017-07-02-goodbye-pyg-latin-.md

 <table>
   <tr>
-    <td>Lesson Review</td>
+    <th>Lesson Review</th>
   </tr>
   <tr>
-    <td>How did I learn?
-What strategies were effective? </td>
+    <th>How did I learn?
+What strategies were effective? </th>
   </tr>
   <tr>
+    <td>Lesson:
-    <td>Lesson:For the first part of the lesson I was stuck on 1 problem.
+For the first part of the lesson I was stuck on 1 problem.
 I had to put in mostly all my knowledge into one, which i found very hard to remember, however I persevered and with as minimal prompting as possible from my partner eventually did it.
 Blog:
 Avitar to fit my colour scheme</td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? .</td>
+    <th>What limited my learning?
+Which habits do I need to work on? .</th>
   </tr>
   <tr>
     <td>I need to work on my speed.
 Speed is key, but accuracy is also good so I don't want to go really really fast and not understand the question, but i don't want to take 20 minutes on one problem if you see where I am coming from.</td>
   </tr>
   <tr>
-    <td>What will I change for next time?
-How will I improve my learning?</td>
+    <th>What will I change for next time?
+How will I improve my learning?</th>
   </tr>
   <tr>
     <td>I will break the question up into what I do and don't know.
 The things i struggle on I will use the hint and if all else fails i will ask my partner.
 But before all this i will persevere and try to figure it out before any further help.</td>